Umplify/xunit-dependency-injection/README.md

 [![Xunit.Microsoft.DependencyInjection on fuget.org](https://www.fuget.org/packages/Xunit.Microsoft.DependencyInjection/badge.svg)](https://www.fuget.org/packages/Xunit.Microsoft.DependencyInjection)

 # Xunit Dependency Injection framework
-Xunit does not come with any built-in dependency injection features, therefore developers have to come up with a solution to recruit their favourite dependency injection framework in their tests.
+Xunit does not support any built-in dependency injection features, therefore developers have to come up with a solution to recruit their favourite dependency injection framework in their tests.

-This library brings in Microsoft's dependency injection container to Xunit scope by leveraging Xunit fixtures.
+This library brings in Microsoft's dependency injection container to Xunit by leveraging Xunit's fixture.

 ## Getting started